dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 (count-if #'evenp #(1 2 3 4 5)) ==> 2 (count-if-not #'evenp #(1 2 3 4 5)) ==> 3 (position-if #'digit-char-p "abcd0001") ==> 4 (remove-if-not #'(lambda (x) (char= (elt x 0) #\f)) #("foo" "bar" "baz" "foom")) ==> #("foo" "foom")

 According to the language standard, the -IF-NOT variants are deprecated.
 However, that deprecation is generally considered to have itself been ill-advised.
 If the standard is ever revised, it's more likely the deprecation will be removed than the -IF-NOT functions.
 For one thing, the REMOVE-IF-NOT variant is probably used more often than REMOVE-IF.
-Despite its negative-sounding name, REMOVE-IF-NOT is actually the positive variant--it returns the elements that do satisfy the predicate.
+Despite its negative-sounding name, REMOVE-IF-NOT is actually the positive variant -- it returns the elements that do satisfy the predicate.
 7

 The -IF and -IF-NOT variants accept all the same keyword arguments as their vanilla counterparts except for :test, which isn't needed since the main argument is already a function.8 With a :key argument, the value extracted by the :key function is passed to the function instead of the actual element.